WillyYu/vivaldi_1.7/README.md

 So, I made some tricky change:

 1. guest_view_container.js
-    - insert the attributes of webview to interanl element
+    - Insert the attributes of webview to interanl element, so that can be identified

 2. browser_plugin.cc
     - When resize event is fired, don't report geometry change.
 If:
-        - check the element whether Vivaldi's tab. (by attributes from geust_view_container.js)
+        - Check the element whether Vivaldi's tab. (by attributes from geust_view_container.js)
-        - is not visible
+        - Not visible

-## Enhacement 2
-* Enhance the Bookmark panel's scrolling smoothness
+## Enhance the Bookmark panel's scrolling smoothness

 ### Detail
 If there are many bookmarks on bookmark panel, the scrolling will be jank.